jessebmurray/polygenic/README.md

 * To see the coin flip analogy and how the central limit theorem explains why polygenic genes fall into a normal distribution, go to the [Coin Flip Analogy](coin_flip_analogy.ipynb) notebook.

-As of March 14, the LaTeX paper is in its very early stages and doesn't include most of the figures, etc. However, I expect to be making progress on it rapidly.
+As of March 14, the LaTeX paper is in its very early stages and doesn't include the figures, etc. However, I expect to be making progress on it rapidly.